Contrabass

 Live config reload Yes (WORKFLOW.md via fsnotify)

-State streaming JSON snapshot API + SSE
+State streaming JSON snapshot API + SSE (orchestrator, team, board, agent log events)

 Trackers